A motivic conjecture of Milne

 {\boldsectionfont 4.
 Proof of the Main Theorem}

 In Subsections 4.1 and 4.2 we prove the Main Theorem.
-See Subsection 4.3 for an example that illustrates the computations of Subsections 4.1 to 4.2.
-See Subsection 4.4 for the proof of Corollary 1.4.
-Subsection 4.5 contains two remarks.
-We will use the notations of Subsubsections 2.1, 2.2.1, and 2.2.2.
+Example 4.3 illustrates the computations of Subsections 4.1 and 4.2.
+Subsection 4.4 proves Corollary 1.4.
+Corollary 4.5 pertains to a $\dbZ_p$ form of the Main Theorem.
+We will use the notations of Subsection 2.1 and of Subsubsections 2.2.1 to 2.2.4.
 Until Section 5 we assume that $k=\bar k$.

+{\bf 4.1.
+Notations and simple properties.} We start the proof of the Main Theorem.
+To prove the Main Theorem we can assume that $G$ is a torus $T$ and, in the case when $p=2$, that $D$ is connected (cf. Theorem 3.5.1).
+This case follows by combining Lemma 4.1.1 with the recent result [Ki3, Cor.
+(1.4.3)] that relies heavily on the new crystalline machinery developed in [Ki1] and [Ki2].

+To be self-contained, we present a proof of the Main Theorem in the case $G=T$ which provides more information, which is shorter and simpler, which relies only on the crystalline results of Subsection 2.2, and which precedes the proof of [Ki3, Cor.
+(1.4.3)].